Copper Mountain, United States: Family Ski Guide

 Compare Copper to Keystone (same Ikon Pass distance, kids-ski-free, night skiing) and Loveland (45 minutes east, half the price, zero village).
 Copper sits in the middle: better terrain separation than either, but more expensive than Loveland and less family-programmed than Keystone.

-If this resort is not the right fit for your family, consider Keystone for free kids' skiing under 12 with direct booking, next door on I-70.
+Not feeling it?
+A better fit might be Keystone for free kids' skiing under 12 with direct booking, next door on I-70.

 Would we recommend Copper Mountain?